Cars & Driving

 Buying a Car in Norway: Best Dealers and Platforms

-buying a car in Norway, Finn.
-No is the leading online marketplace for both new and used vehicles.
-No is another popular platform.
-In major cities like Oslo, "Møller Bil" is a well-known dealer for brands like Volkswagen and Audi, while "Bergen Bil" in Bergen has many options of vehicles.
+When buying a car in Norway, finn.no is the leading online marketplace for both new and used vehicles. nettbil.no is another popular platform.
+In major cities like Oslo, "Møller Bil" is a well-known dealer for brands like Volkswagen and Audi, while "Bergen Bil" in Bergen has a wide selection of vehicles.

 The best time to buy a car is during the winter months, particularly in January and February, when many dealers offer discounts.
 As of 2026, a new policy provides additional incentives for purchasing EVs, including reduced tolls and parking fees.
 Vehicle registration details are available on vegvesen.no.